-- Graphics is presented in boxes independent of video format - Boxes can be up to full screen allowing double buffer display mechanism - Two independent graphics planes are available for background and/or graphics overlay - Two independent data paths with RGB 4 : 4 : 4 and YCbCr 4 : 2 : 2 formats available with independent mixing - RGB path transparent to YCbCr format - Screen arrangement of boxes is determined by display list mechanism which allows for multiple boxes, background loading, fast switching, scrolling, overlapping and fading of regions - Real-time anti-flickering performed in hardware.
-Programmable hardware available for off-line anti-flickering. - · Hard-edged or soft-edged wiping of regions available - Support of 2, 4, 8, 16 bits/pixel in fixed bit maps format or coded in accordance to the DVB variable/run length standard for region based graphics - Chrominance down-sampling filter switched per region - Display colours are obtained via Colour Look-Up Tables (CLUT) or directly from bitmap.
-CLUT output can be YCbCrT at 8-bit for each signal component thus enabling 16 M different colours and 6-bit for T which gives 64 mixing levels with video.
+- Volume control for linear PCM samples in three steps: -6, -12 and -18 dB - Burst-formatting of AC-3 elementary streams and MPEG-2 multi-channel streams in ES or PES format for interconnection with an external multi-channel decoder via the digital audio output or the IEC 958 output - Serial multi-channel digital audio output with 16, 18, 20 or 24 bits/sample, compatible either to I2S or Japanese formats; output can be set to high impedance mode via the external controller - Serial Sony/Philips Digital Interface (SPDIF) (IEC 958) audio output; output can be set to high-impedance mode. - 1.2.6 GRAPHICS FEATURES - Graphics is presented in boxes independent of video format - Boxes can be up to full screen allowing double buffer display mechanism - Two independent graphics planes are available for background and/or graphics overlay - Two independent data paths with RGB 4 : 4 : 4 and YCbCr 4 : 2 : 2 formats available with independent mixing - RGB path transparent to YCbCr format - Screen arrangement of boxes is determined by display list mechanism which allows for multiple boxes, background loading, fast switching, scrolling, overlapping and fading of regions - Real-time anti-flickering performed in hardware; programmable hardware available for off-line anti-flickering - · Hard-edged or soft-edged wiping of regions available - Support of 2, 4, 8 and 16 bits/pixel in fixed bit maps format or coded in accordance to the DVB variable/run length standard for region based graphics - Chrominance down-sampling filter switched per region - Display colours are obtained via Colour Look-Up Tables (CLUT) or directly from bitmap.
+CLUT output can be YCbCrT at 8-bit for each signal component thus enabling 16M different colours and 6-bit for T which gives 64 mixing levels with video.
 CLUT output can also be RGBT with same resolutions.
-Non-linear processing available by means of LUTs. - Conversion matrices available to allow any format on any different data path (RGB or YCbCr) - Graphics boxes may overlap vertically even inside one graphics layer due to the use of flexible chained descriptors
+Non-linear processing available by means of LUTs. - Conversion matrices available to allow any format on any different data path (RGB or YCbCr)

-- Internal support for fast 3-D block moves in external SDRAM through Data Manipulation Unit (DMU) - DMU allows format conversion and bit manipulation from a chained list of instructions - Graphics mechanism can be used for signal generation in the vertical blanking interval.
-Useful for teletext, wide screen signalling, closed caption, etc. - Support for a single down loadable cursor of 1K pixel with programmable shape - Supported shapes are $8 \times 128$ pixels, $16 \times 64$ pixels, $32 \times 32$ pixels, $64 \times 16$ pixels and $128 \times 8$ pixels - Cursor colours obtained via two 16 entry CLUTs with YCbCrT at 6, 4, 4 respectively - 2 bits and RGBT at 4, 4, 4 respectively 4 bits (or 4, 5, 3, respectively 4 bits).
-Mixing of cursor with video and graphics in 4 levels. - Cursor can be moved freely across the screen without overlapping restrictions.
+- Graphics boxes may overlap vertically even inside one graphics layer due to the use of flexible chained descriptors - Internal support for fast 3-D block moves in external SDRAM through Data Manipulation Unit (DMU) - DMU allows format conversion and bit manipulation from a chained list of instructions - Graphics mechanism can be used for signal generation in the vertical blanking interval; useful for teletext, wide screen signalling, closed caption, etc. - Support for a single down loadable cursor of 1 K pixel with programmable shape - Supported shapes are 8 \times 128, 16 \times 64, 32 \times 32, 64 \times 16 and 128 \times 8 pixels - Cursor colours obtained via two 16 entry CLUTs with YCbCrT at 6, 4, 4 respectively - 2 bits and RGBT at 4, 4, 4 respectively 4 bits (or 4, 5, 3, respectively 4 bits); mixing of cursor with video and graphics in 4 levels - Cursor can be moved freely across the screen without overlapping restrictions.